alex-paynedwyer/single-molecule-tools-alpd/README.md

 17. Field of view index
 18. Segment index

+Useful scripts:

+`combineTrackingOutputs`: a script to aggregate multiple `output.mat` files, for example replicates in the same experiment.
-I recommend using `BrunnerMunzelTest`: a two-tailed, nonparametric statistical test to distinguish samples of floating point values (e.g. diffusivity, stoichiometry of many tracks).
+`BrunnerMunzelTest`: a two-tailed, nonparametric statistical test to distinguish samples of floating point values (e.g. diffusivity, stoichiometry of many tracks).

 ## Analysis for Stoichiometry Periodicity